nucypher/nucypher/docs/source/architecture/contracts.md

 ## Deployment Procedure

-This section describes how NuCypher contracts are deployed, step-by-step.
+This section provides a step-by-step guide of how NuCypher contracts are deployed.
 For a guide of how to deploy these contracts automatically, see the [Deployment guide](/guides/deployment_guide).

 1. Deploy `NuCypherToken` with all future supply tokens